Rahul-DS25M008/painting_restoration_eval/docs/literature_reference_log.md

 Possible thesis wording:

-> A texture-aware metric layer was added to evaluate whether restored regions preserve local surface structure and brushstroke-like detail.
-GLCM and Gabor descriptors were computed on the mask-bounding-box crop because texture descriptors require spatial context.
-This layer was interpreted as a diagnostic measure of local texture consistency rather than as evidence of conservation correctness.
+> A texture-aware and brushstroke-proxy metric layer was added to evaluate whether restored regions preserve local surface structure, directional texture, and brushstroke-like detail.
+GLCM, Gabor, and gradient-orientation descriptors were computed on the mask-bounding-box crop because these descriptors require spatial context.
+This layer was interpreted as diagnostic evidence of local texture consistency rather than as brushstroke authentication or conservation correctness.

 Another possible thesis wording: